 - Coordinates Precision:

 - Mainteners / Best Wikiers: NONNOMERDO: 85, morbidtrevi: 5, manu: 3, Climb0n3: 1,

 - Biblio: Recently, a paper guide was written dedicated to the area called "Raticosa Climbing".
 The small compendium was dedicated to the sites located near the homonymous Apennine pass (Rocca di Cavrenno / Rocchino / Sasso Mantesca).
 It seems to be already exhausted but, probably, it will be reprinted in the future with the due integration regarding the new developments that followed.
 Stay tuned !!!

 GUIDE TO THE ROCK AND ICE GYM OF THE BOLOGNESE APPENNINE - Maurizio Marsigli Ed.
 By the UISP Mountain League / Corvacci Group (unobtainable!).

 SPORT AND MODERN CLIMBING CLIMBING IN TUSCANY AND THE ELBA ISLAND - F. LENZI - Ed.
 Versante Sud, Milan 1988.

 Add Links from Web

-- Logistic: Pay special attention to parking.
-The road leads to a small village and therefore MUST be left usable.
-Next to it there are private properties that can not tolerate abuses.
-The path leading to the saddle is marked CAI and therefore passable quite comfortably.
+- Logistic: Pay particular attention to parking.
+The road leads to a small village and therefore MUST be left accessible.
+Next to it there are private properties that abuses the abuses.
+The path that leads to the saddle is marked CAI and therefore easily passable.